 Here's a quick overview of the different TAP modes:

-Well, when I started out in this industry - we connected to the live wire.
+When I started out in this industry, we connected to the live wire.
 But back then there wasn't another option.
-Some engineers started using the SPAN/Mirror port on their switches - but that leads to an entire quandary of data quality issues, such as dropped packets, altered packets, etc. Read more about the differences of network TAPs vs. SPAN ports.
+Some engineers started using the SPAN/Mirror port on their switches - but that leads to an entire quandary of data quality issues, such as dropped packets, altered packets, etc.

 The advantages of using a network TAP are: